springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/intro.md

 **Intro Worflow**

 By the end of this scenario, you will have two new GitHub repos: sample app source code, and sample app deployment "ops" files.
-You will also understand the basic flow that needs to be automated:

-   **change code --> build image --> update ops files --> deploy**
+You will also understand the basic flow that needs to be automated: _**change code --> build image --> update ops files --> deploy**_.

 Let's begin!